Montessori Activities for 3-Year-Olds: 15 Calm Ideas, Setup Tips, and Shelf Plan

 That last point matters.
 You do not always need a new activity.
 Sometimes you only need a slightly harder version:

-- spoon transfer becomes tong transfer
+- spoon transfer becomes tong transfer and other fine motor work

 - matching three objects becomes matching five